code-with-amitk/Code-examples/Languages/Programming_Languages/c++/C++11_14_17_20/c++11/alignment/alignment.md

 ## What is Alignment Requirement?
-  - Every object type has a property called alignment requirement which is integer power of 2.
-  - This represents the number of bytes between successive addresses at which objects of this type can be allocated.
+  - Every complete object type has a property called alignment requirement, which is an integer representing the number of bytes between successive addresses at which objects of this type can be allocated.
+The valid alignment values are non-negative integral powers of two.
   - Alignment can be retrieved for class/struct/union or enumeration.
 Cannot be applied to function parameter or exception parameter of a catch.

 ### A. ALIGNOF() or ALIGNMENT_OF() returns alignment of struct,class,union,variable,enum.